volcanohatred/pen300/book/chapter12/readme.md

 Reply (TGS_REP).
 This packet contains three parts:
 1. The SPN to which access has been granted.
 2. A session key to be used between the client and the SPN.
-3. A service ticket containing the username and group memberships along with the newlycreated session key
+3. A service ticket containing the username and group memberships along with the newly created session key

 The first two parts (the SPN and session key) are encrypted using the session key associated with the creation of the TGT and the service ticket is encrypted using the password hash of the